-- 6 Select Zones > Based On. - 7 Select an option: - · Select %Max.
-HR to view and edit the zones as a percentage of your maximum heart rate. - Select %HRR to view and edit the zones as a percentage of your heart rate reserve (maximum heart rate minus resting heart rate). - Select %LTHR to view and edit the zones as a percentage of your lactate threshold heart rate. - 8 Select a zone, and enter a value for each zone. - 9 Select Sport Heart Rate, and select a sport profile to add separate heart rate zones (optional). - 10 Repeat the steps to add sport heart rate zones (optional).
+- 6 Select Zones > Based On. - 7 Select an option: - Select BPM to view and edit the zones in beats per minute. - Select %Max.
+HR to view and edit the zones as a percentage of your maximum heart rate. - Select %HRR to view and edit the zones as a percentage of your heart rate reserve (maximum heart rate minus resting heart rate). - Select %LTHR to view and edit the zones as a percentage of your lactate threshold heart rate. - 8 Select a zone, and enter a value for each zone. - 9 Select Add Sport Heart Rate, and select a sport profile to add separate heart rate zones (optional). - 10 Repeat the steps to add sport heart rate zones (optional).